International Gaza Support Center: Personnel and contributing nations

 The CMCC is under the command of Admiral Brad Cooper, Commander of the United States Central Command and under him Lieutenant General Patrick Frank and a British deputy commander with the rank of two stars.
 American diplomat Steven Fagin was named civilian lead of the CMCC on 24 October 2025.

 Approximately 200 US troops specializing in logistics, engineering, security, travel are to help facilitate "the flow of humanitarian, logistical, and security assistance from international counterparts into Gaza."
 US forces are not intended to be deployed within the Gaza Strip itself.

 At the request of the US, the United Kingdom deployed a small team of military planning officers to the CMCC, including a two-star deputy commander.

 Israeli prime minister Benjamin Netanyahu appointed Michael Eisenberg and brigadier general Yaki Dolf to serve as Israel's representatives at the CMCC.

 The center is expected to also include personnel from Egypt, Qatar, Turkey and the United Arab Emirates.
 Germany plans to deploy three military personnel to the CMCC including a brigadier general.

 Additional countries have announced plans to post liaison officers at the CMCC including Jordan and Australia.

-Humanitarian organizations operating at the center include the Red Cross.
+Humanitarian organizations operating at the center include United Nations agencies and the International Red Cross and Red Crescent Movement.

+By 21 November, 2025 the number of personnel based at the centre had grown to around 600.

+The European Union has been pushing for more inclusion of Palestinian representatives, including those from the Gaza Strip, at the CMCC.
+Current discussions about the future of Gaza are being made without Palestinian input as "US and Middle Eastern mediating countries 'are still putting together candidates' for the committee of Palestinian technocrats to be responsible for the postwar management of Gaza under the peace plan."

+According to The Guardian, Israel is said to have been monitoring American and allied personnel at CMCC, leading US commander of the base to ask its Israeli counterpart to cease the recordings, a claim the Israeli military has dismissed as "absurd".
+The concerns have been voiced also by staff members and guests from other nations, who have been advised to refrain from sharing information that could be misused.

+On August 25 2025, Israel announced the expulsion of Dutch representatives from the centre because of the Netherlands’ move to boycott Israeli products from settlements.

+On the 20 January 2026, Reuters reported that some European nations were considering no longer sending personnel to the CMCC, while not formally leaving the facility so they can increase their presence later.
+Diplomats that spoke with Reuters off the record were unsatisfied with progress made by the CMCC in increasing aid to Gaza.

+On April 10 2026, Israel notified Spain that its military contingent will no longer take part in the international Civil Military Coordination Center in Kiryat Gat.

+In September 2026, Israel expelled the UK from the centre in retaliation for the UK's import ban on goods from Israeli settlements in the West Bank.